troperville

 • In the Superman/Batman novel Enemies and Allies, Lex Luthor's Russian allies have a large kryptonite-bearing meteorite implied to be the Tunguska rock.
 The radiation has horribly deformed the trees and wildlife around the area, and does the same to humans.

-• In the Jacek Dukaj's science-fiction/alternative history book entitled Ice (polish: "Lód") Tunguska Event caused dramatic change of the laws of physics.
+• In Jacek Dukaj's science-fiction/alternative history novel Ice (polish: "Lód"), the Tunguska Event caused dramatic changes in the laws of physics.

 Live-Action TV

-• Doctor Who - Henry van Statten, scavenger of alien tech, claims to have found the cure for the common cold in "the Russian crater".
+• Doctor Who: In "Dalek", Henry van Statten, scavenger of alien tech, claims to have found the cure for the common cold in "the Russian crater".

-• The Tunguska Event is mentioned by Sulu in an episode of Star Trek: The Original Series as a comparison to a similar event that befalls the crew.
+• Sulu mentions the Tunguska Event in the Star Trek: The Original Series episode "That Which Survives" as a comparison to a similar event that befalls the crew.
 Kirk responds, "If I wanted a Russian history lesson, I would have brought Mr. Chekov."

 Music